mc2-project/opaque-sql/docs/src/contributing/contributing.rst

 Contributing
 ************

-Opaque SQL enforces linting rules for all pull requests.
-Before making changes and opening a PR, please do the following (compatible for Ubuntu 18.04):
+Opaque SQL enforces linting rules for all contributions.
+Before making changes and opening a pull request, please do the following (compatible for Ubuntu 18.04):

 #.
 Fork the repository on Github, then clone your fork and set upstream: